Careers

 4. Departments that employ large numbers of Student Assistant/Federal Work-Study students may establish more structured guidelines on initial hiring rates to ensure consistency within the department.
 Departmental guidelines using the SA/FWS Student Salary Schedule ranges are appropriate as long as the minimum standards identified in this plan are met.

 To be appointed as a Student Assistant or Federal Work-Study student, the student must be enrolled at California State University, Northridge and be regularly attending classes during the semester of appointment.
 Federal Work-Study student employees must have a Federal Work-Study award from the Financial Aid and Scholarship department.
 Employment as a student is secondary to pursuing a course of study.
-Student Assistant and Federal Work-Study appointments are intended to provide a vehicle for students to work part-time while they are in school, partly to enable them to gain valuable experience related to their educational goals and partly to assist them with financial support.
+Student Assistant appointments are designed to offer students a pathway to work part-time while attending school.
+This serves a dual purpose: first, to allow them to acquire valuable employment experience aligned with their educational objectives, and secondly, to provide financial assistance to support their academic journey.

 • Undergraduates shall be enrolled for at least 6 units.
 Graduates shall be enrolled for at least 4 units in graduate-level courses.